asymmetricia/nokiahealth/README.md

 u, err := client.NewUserFromAuthCode(context.Background(), code) // Obviously
                                         // use whatever context you would like
                                         // here.

+// You should store the Access Token, Expiry, and Refresh Token values from
+// u.OauthToken.
+These are used to obtain a new user object later (see below).
+// You can obtain a user with _just_ the Refresh Token but Withings has rate
+// limits on this.

 if err != nil {
     panic(err) // Handle the error however is appropriate for your code.
 }